Deltik/SignEdit/README.md

 * (`~> 1.4.0`) Sign line numbers range from 1 to 4, whereas they ranged from 0 to 3 in older versions.

   Upgrade to SignEdit for Bukkit version `~> 1.5` to have the possibility of restoring the original line number range.

+### Compatibility with Permissions Plugins

+Since `>= 1.8`, other plugins can receive a [`SignChangeEvent`](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/block/SignChangeEvent.html) from SignEdit for Bukkit and cancel the event to deny the player from editing a sign through this plugin.

+In `>= 1.8, < 1.10`, this plugin emitted `SignChangeEvent`s with blank lines.
+This is incompatible with plugins that validate the contents of sign changes (e.g. censorship or "bad word" plugins).
+In `>= 1.10`, the new sign contents are sent with the `SignChangeEvent`, which allows other plugins to validate the text of the sign change.

+Some permissions plugins that check if a player can break or place a block do not also check if the player can edit signs.
+It is typically undesirable for a player to be able to edit a sign that they cannot place or break.
+To improve compatibility with these plugins, SignEdit for Bukkit `>= 1.12.2` offers [a configuration option](#compatibilityedit-validation-standardextranone) to send a [`BlockBreakEvent`](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/block/BlockBreakEvent.html) and a [`BlockPlaceEvent`](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/block/BlockPlaceEvent.html) before the `SignChangeEvent` as if the player broke, replaced, and rewrote the targeted sign.
+The extra events will not reflect the actual condition of the sign block; it will not be broken and replaced―only changed.

 ### Minecraft 1.16.1 Sign Editor GUI